-The monitor section has a stereo level meter, but there is no GRM associated with the monitor.
+The monitor a stereo leve but there is associated w monitor. -- -- -- --

 Edit & Library System - Copy, Paste, Undo, and Library Storage

 The Copy/Paste function allows the settings of any channel, bus, FX section or processing element to be copied and pasted to any number of other channels, saving set up time and helping eliminate errors.